 “My family had been misdiagnosed for 18 years, and we really wanted to know why we were different,” Diane says.
 “Finally, in 1993, we received the correct diagnosis.
 There were so many questions and feelings of isolation.”
 In 1998, the very first disease-specific support group gathering was held for people with DM.

 “Once we began to meet other similar families, it was like a family reunion,” Diane adds.
 “There were so many commonalities.
 Then the IDMC (International Myotonic Dystrophy Consortium) invited families to their 2005 conference, which, until then consisted only of research-based folks.
-Out of that conference, the Myotonic Dystrophy Foundation (MDF) was born.”
+Out of that conference, Myotonic was born.”

 Diane and her family have been very active on DM issues, starting the first annual camp for young adults called Camp Bade.
 This sleepover camp at the Bade home allows young people to come together from all over the country to talk, have fun and support each other.

 For Diane, the sense of joy and satisfaction that attendees experience among their peers motivates her to continue the experience.
 When Chris’ father, Milton, passed away, his family set up a foundation that supports medical research and assistance to people in the DM community, allowing more young adults to attend Camp Bade.
-The foundation also contributes funds for the Young Ambassadors program which helps send young people to the annual MDF conference.
+The foundation also contributes funds for the Young Ambassadors program which helps send young people to the Myotonic Annual Conference.

 Diane says that when she sees young people together—teens and early adults—she notices a growing bond.
 “As a mother, it’s rewarding to see these young people accepting one another and laughing and enjoying themselves because that doesn’t happen in ‘normal’ circumstances,” Diane explains.

-“The Young Ambassadors attend the MDF conference to learn more about themselves.
+“The Young Ambassadors attend the Myotonic Annual Conference to learn more about themselves.
 They talk about personal issues – questions they have that they can’t talk about with their parents,” Diane says.
 “In this context, they’re able to talk about these things and get support and answers from their friends and peers.
 The more knowledge we equip them with, the more we empower them to manage their own disease.”

 Diane adds that, “It was such a joy to hear so much laughter in my house that first time I hosted Camp Bade.
 My kids are quiet much of the time.
 They watch life happen a lot –they are engaged with TV—but they don’t participate much,” she says.
 “But when they meet their peers and their friends, they’re engaged like children, laughing and experiencing joy.
 With this disease it’s easy to fade into the sidelines.
 They don’t say anything and many times just accept whatever comes their way.
 There isn’t that drive to reach out.
 But when they get together, they feed that enthusiasm within each other.